lachlanmcdonald/magicavoxel-shaders/README.md

 Install these shaders by copying the files from the `shader` directory in this project into the `shader` directory of your MagicaVoxel installation.

+## Issues

+If you encounter an issue with these shaders, please review any [open issues][open-issues] and [create a new issue][new-issue] if one does not exist already.

 ## Shaders

 <ul>